clicknium/clicknium-docs/doc/developtools/vscode/locatormanagement.md

     |?    | Substitute a character      |

 ## Recapture
-1. Click the "Recapture" button to open the recorder and capture the locator again.
+1. Click the `Recapture` button to open the recorder and capture the locator again.
 2. Capture the corresponding target UI element.
-3. When recording succeeds, return to vscode and save the newly recorded element by pressing Ctrl+S.
+3. When recording succeeds, return to vscode and save the newly recorded element by pressing `Ctrl+S`.

 ## Validate
-Click "Validate" button.
+Click `Validate` button.

 ### Validation succeed
 1. The recorder opens the window containing a locator and  marks the corresponding element.